enkidevs/curriculum/javascript/ecmascript-2015/iterators-generators/README.md

 name: Iterators and Generators

-description: Introduction to Iterators and Generators in ES6.
+description: Introduction to Iterators and Generators.

 insights:
   - introducing-iterators